Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 So the plan becomes: “If it happens, we’ll figure it out.”

-The problem isn’t likelihood.
+What matters isn’t likelihood.
 It’s impact.

 A recall doesn’t just test your systems.
 It tests your leadership, your brand trust, and your operational maturity, all at once, under a deadline, with regulators and customers watching.